 Types of DSC by Class

-Choosing the right DSC ensures smooth income tax filing, audit submissions, and other digital compliance.
-For income tax filing and audit purposes, a Class 3 DSC issued by a licensed Certifying Authority (CA) under the Controller of Certifying Authorities (CCA) is required.
+Choosing the correct DSC class is essential because the Income Tax portal accepts only valid Class 3 DSCs.
+Currently, only a Class 3 DSC issued by a licensed Certifying Authority (CA) under the Controller of Certifying Authorities (CCA) is valid for income tax purposes.

 - Earlier, Class 2 DSC for income tax was commonly used by individuals, proprietors, and small businesses for filing ITRs and minor e-forms.
 However, Class 2 DSC has now been discontinued, though some existing certificates may still be functional until their expiry.